 What type of opt-in should I create?

-If you want to grow your blog, then it’s a good idea to create an opt in for your email list.
-There are a couple of different opt in you can create, you can either create a free resource library, which has a variety of different wordbooks, PDF’s and e-books for your readers, each acting as an add-on to your popular blog posts.
-Another option is to have one opt in which your readers can gain access to once they subscribe to your email list.
+If you want to grow your blog, then it’s a good idea to create an opt-in for your email list.
+There are a couple of different opt-in you can create, you can either create a free resource library, which has a variety of different workbooks, PDFs and e-books for your readers, each acting as an add-on to your popular blog posts.
+Another option is to have one opt-in your readers can gain access to once they subscribe to your email list.